ktbyers/netmiko/VENDOR.md

     pass
 ```

-Inherit from SSHConnection class.
+Inherit from the SSHConnection class.
 Note, the netmiko package will need to be in
 your PYTHONPATH

-Update __init__.py to export the new class:
+Update '__init__.py' to export the new class:

 ```
 $ vi __init__.py